-Since the tank, Lumi is still performing well and continuing to increase their product range.
-The latest invention is a sun-printable vinyl decal:
+Since the tank, Lumi performed well and increase their product range to include a sun-printable vinyl decal.

 Back in Season 5, Episode 26, Eric Durtschi & Jon Fortheringham brought their Cocoa drink Crio Bru to the Shark Tank.
 Asking for $1,000,000 for a 10% equity stake seemed like a massive challange, but the drink boasted plenty of exciting benefits, like 0% fat and sugar, antioxidants and a natural energy boost.
 Unfortunately, only Barbara liked the taste of the drink and Daymond, Mark and Robert went out within seconds.

 The high valuation scared Barbara off, so the Crio Bru team left the Shark Tank without any offers.
 Today, Crio Bru is doing well and customers keep coming back for more; you can find the drink powder sold in wholefood stores across America and online on Amazon.com.